apache/skywalking/docs/en/setup/backend/endpoint-grouping-rules.md

    We highly recommend using the default config, the custom config (`x-sw-endpoint-name-match-rule/x-sw-endpoint-name-format`) would be considered as part of the match rules (regex pattern).
    We provide some cases in `org.apache.skywalking.oap.server.core.config.group.openapi.EndpointGroupingRuleReader4OpenapiTest`, you could validate your custom config as well.

-1. Put the OpenAPI definition documents into directory `openapi-definitions`, SkyWalking could read all documents or documents in this subDirectorys from it, you can organize these documents by yourself.
-Recommend using the service name as the subDirectory name then you are not necessary to set `x-sw-service-name`.
+2. All OpenAPI definition documents should be located in the `openapi-definitions` directory, with at most two levels directories.
+Recommend using the service name as the subDirectory name then you are not required to set `x-sw-service-name`.
 For example:
   ```
 ├── openapi-definitions
 │   ├── serviceA